Canon G9 X versus Canon M10

 |Canon G7 X (⇒ lft | rgt)||1-inch||20.0||5472||3648||1080/60p||23.0||12.7||556||71|

-Apart from body and sensor, cameras can and do differ across a range of features.
-The G9X and the EOS M10 are similar in the sense that neither of the two has a viewfinder.
+Beyond body and sensor, cameras can and do differ across a range of features.
+The G9X and the M10 are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
-The adjacent table lists some of the other core features of the Canon G9 X and Canon M10 along with similar information for a selection of comparators.
+The table below summarizes some of the other core capabilities of the Canon G9 X and Canon M10 in connection with corresponding information for a sample of similar cameras.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Canon M10 (⇒ lft)||no||no||3.0||1040||tilting||YES||4000||4.6||5||no|